volkodavs/jackson-benchmark/README.md

 ## Introduction

-The idea of the project is to compare Jackson Stream API performance with Jackson Mappers
+The idea of the project is to compare Jackson Stream API performance with Jackson Mappers.

+* Tiny Object ~ 72B
+* Big Object ~ 52KB

 ### Tiny Object
-size: 72B

 #### Structure